futel/dialplan-functions/testplan/tests.md

 # Tests

-Extension tests for each extension
+Outgoing extension tests for each extension
 - callerid on outgoing dialtone is correct
 - emergency service on outgoing dialtone is correct
 - top level extension is correct